CharlieLaver/threejs-input-controller/README.md

-NOTE: none of the game art in this repo is mine
+NOTE: none of the project resources are mine.

 TO DO:

 -fix screen squash on small screens
--new three js scenes with mini games in (the portals open)
+-new three js scenes with mini games in (portals navigate to)